-This spicy chicken bulgogi recipe is served in lettuce cups and makes for the perfect easy 15-minute dinner.
-You don’t need to marinate this super flavorful and juicy chicken!
+This spicy chicken bulgogi recipe is served in lettuce cups and is the perfect easy 15-minute weeknight dinner.
+The chicken is super flavorful, juicy, and coated in a sticky Korean BBQ gochujang sauce.

 The best chicken bulgogi recipe